 - Filling Foods - During diarrhea in children

 - Foods to avoid during diarrhea:

-Home Remedies for Loose Motions, Diarrhea/loose motion in Babies and toddlers definitely make parents worried as it can make the child feel tired and irritable.
-Babies and Toddlers don't prefer to eat during diarrhea, but it's important to feed them to prevent dehydration.
+Home Remedies for Loose Motions, Diarrhea/loose motion in Babies and toddlers worry parents as it can make the child feel tired and irritable.
+Babies and Toddlers don't prefer to eat during diarrhea, but feeding them is essential to prevent dehydration.
 Many parents are confused about what to feed the baby during diarrhea/loose motion.
-Don't worry, this post helps you to feed your child well when the child has diarrhea and helps to recover quickly.
+Don't worry.
+This post helps you provide your child well when the child has diarrhea and helps you to recover quickly.

-- Increase in frequency: two times your baby's normal pattern.
+- Increase in frequency: two times your baby's regular pattern.

-- The stools become looser, watery, mucusy, green or runner than usual.
+- The stools become looser, watery, mucousy, green, or runner than usual.

 When to see the doctor if your baby has diarrhea?

 - If your baby is over 3 months, call the doctor if the diarrhea is not improving after 24 hours.

 - Vomiting or has a fever

 - Blood in stool